angiecodinghub/panda_openai/README.md

 3. [ONGOING] For the "ee" action space, the planned path from MoveIt are lengthy and unnecessary.
 A demo video can be seen here:<br>
 https://user-images.githubusercontent.com/61912547/160915547-5f70eae9-ac67-4de0-ab9f-f889f945c626.mp4

-4. [ONGIONG] When training, error "is the target within bounds?" appear when the robot is quite stretched.
+4. [ONGIONG] When training, error "is the target within bounds?" appear when the robot is quite stretched, or enccountered a collision.
 However, the action space has been clipped to keep within bound.
-An example figure is attached:
+Two example figures are attached:

 ## Contact Info